 It can be hard to imagine Essex County during the Garden State’s days of yore, but it did happen.
 Once upon a time, long, long ago, this area was made up of working farms.
 People used to water cows in local streams, plant crops in the ground every year, and drive to Newark to sell produce for cash.
-Today, Morgan’s Farm, located at 903 Pompton Avenue in Cedar Grove might be all that remains of the dirt roads and dairy cows that used to live in Cedar Grove.
+Today, Morgan’s Farm — located at 903 Pompton Avenue in Cedar Grove — might be all that remains of the dirt roads and dairy cows that used to live in Cedar Grove.
 As an active farm and historical museum, visitors can do a weekend grocery shop and stop by for a history lesson.
 It’s a local spot you don’t want to miss.
-Read on to learn more about this little slice of history right in our backyard.
+Read on to learn more about Morgan’s Farm, a little slice of history right in Cedar Grove.

 The History of the Farm